-Here, when we try to rotate the phone up and down several times only around Pitch (x) axis, it will produce a change of the angular velocity showed in the form below.
-It is clear that there is almost only one orientation data change happened on Pitch(x) axis.
+Here, when we try to rotate the phone up and down several times only around Pitch (x) axis, it will produce a change of the angular velocity showed in the figure below.
+It is clear there is almost only one orientation data change happened on Pitch(x) axis.
 And what the information we can summarize is that any orientation the rotation happens it will cause the angular velocity on the corresponding axis.

-Figure 3.
-5 The angular velocities of three axes data of Gyroscope